hplisiecki/document-retrieval-for-social-sciences-article-code/README.md

 6. Run the R script to generate the correlation table
 7. Run the venn_diagram.py script to generate the Venn diagram

+The for_osf.py script was used to generate the files available at https://osf.io/rk6pc/

 ## Implementation

 The best ranking method has been implemented in a Python package "retfidf" avaliable at: